 International Admission Requirements

 Fall Semester: July 15

 All required documents must be submitted before the deadline, or the application will automatically be deferred to the following semester.

 International Student Admission and Admission of Students for Whom English is a Second Language

-The University offers you a choice of three graduate degree programs.
-Our programs are small enough to give you valuable, personal and professional experience and large enough to provide state-of-the-art learning and research opportunities.
+Langston University offers several options for completing an advanced college degree.
+Three master level programs in education, rehabilitation counseling, and entrepreneurship are available, as well as a Doctorate in Physical Therapy.
+Our programs are small enough to give you valuable, personal, and professional experience; and, large enough to provide state-of-the-art learning and research opportunities.

 If an applicant is denied admission on any of the foregoing grounds, there must be substantial evidence supporting the basis for the denial.
 In addition, he/she must be afforded adequate procedural safeguards, including the following:

 - He/She must be advised of the grounds for denial;

 - He/She must be informed of the facts which form the basis of the denial;